roachspray/fkrf/README.md

 This is a (hacked up) port of [Trail of Bits'](https://www.trailofbits.com) [krf](https://github.com/trailofbits/krf) utility from Linux to FreeBSD 12.
-This work was supported by [Veracode](https://www.veracode.com) where the author is a member of the Applied Research Group.

 All credit goes to ToB and [William Woodruff](https://github.com/woodruffw) for the design and development of the linux krf tool and for much of the code here in this port.
 Much of what I did was just copy/paste and then hack, I mean, fix it to work in FreeBSD.
 I highly recommend reading their github materials prior to using this.

+The FreeBSD port was supported by [Veracode](https://www.veracode.com) where the author is a member of the Applied Research Group.

 **Currently** as of the initial commit, this is incomplete in the number of syscalls supported.
 Numerous of the YAML specs are filled out, but no where